GridSpace/wattzup/README.md

 this prints the headers and records (`--rec`) for messages that match *all* critera:
 * channel `B` messages
-* any of several given types
+* any of several given record types
 * any of several given node ids
 * any of several given dv4 ids

+`canlog` defaults to the `candump` log format. if you want to use the `.csv` format produced by SavvyCAN, then use the `--csv` command line option.

 ![canlog example output](./docs/canlog-example.png)